UniqueNetwork/unique_docs/docs/tutorials/nfts-how-to-create-and-tune-collection.md

-# Substrate Client.
-How to create and setup a collection
+# How to create and setup a collection

 To create an NFT collection, you need to initialize the SDK client.
 You can learn how to to do this in this [article](../sdk/installation.md).
 Also, you can learn how to get the signer address there, that you'll need to sign a collection creation transaction.